 Another diver went down and attached the haul down wire to the aft hatch.
 He too lost the wire once before he made it fast.

 Badders and Mihalowski climbed into the diving bell again, aware of the danger they faced.
 They would have to equalize the pressure in the lower compartment with the pressure of the sea in order to open the Squalus' hatch without getting flooded.

 Orders came from topside to look inside of the Squalus.
-Badders opened the hatch and looked down.
-All he saw was black water – the torpedo room was completely flooded.
+Badders then opened the hatch and looked down.
+He saw nothing but black water – the torpedo room had completely flooded.
 No one could be alive in there.